Cincinnati Bengals vs. New York Jets NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- Cincinnati and its opponents have combined to score more than 43 points in five of seven games this season.
+- Cincinnati has combined with its opponents to score more than 42.5 points in five of seven games this season.

-- New York and its opponents have combined to score more than 43 points in three of six games this season.

 Bengals stats and trends

-- Cincinnati's games this year have hit the over on two of seven set point totals (28.6%).
+- Cincinnati's games this year have hit the over two times in seven opportunities (28.6%).

-- Cincinnati is 2-0 against the spread and 2-0 overall in games when it puts up more than 29.2 points.
+- Cincinnati is 2-0 against the spread and 2-0 overall in games when it records more than 29.2 points.

-- When Cincinnati amasses over 402.5 yards, the team is 1-1 against the spread and 2-0 overall.
+- When Cincinnati picks up more than 402.5 yards, the team is 1-1 against the spread and 2-0 overall.

-- This year, the Bengals have turned the ball over nine times, five more than the Jets' takeaways (4).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cincinnati's matchup with the Jets.